 Lower Medicare Eligibility

 Medicare eligibility needs to begin coming down in five-year increments immediately.
 Medicare is a very successful program for our citizens and ranks as one of the world’s best for elder care.
 Now, we must begin making it available to more of our citizens.

 Ohio’s Medicaid Expansion

-I fully support all efforts by the state to help our community hospitals not just survive but thrive and be that health-center partner so many small communities in our area desperately need.
-With the opioid epidemic stretching our local authorities’ resources, we must have an all around support structure to ensure those organizations responsible for handling this crisis, as well as the other issues hurting our communities are well-funded and readily available to those in need.
+I fully support all efforts by our states to help our community hospitals thrive and be that health-center partner so many small communities desperately need.
+With the opioid epidemic stretching our local resources, we must have an all-around support structure to ensure communities can handle this crisis, as well as the other issues hurting our communities.

-Ohio previously had more beds, but over time they slowly closed our state facilities and greatly reduced capacity and resources at a time when they were most needed.
-With increased awareness, mental health is extremely critical now more than ever so Ohio must be prepared for even more patients, more expertise and more care for People.
+With increased awareness, mental health is extremely critical now more than ever so we must be prepared for even more patients, more expertise and more care for People.

-Experts from both sides of the medical marijuana debate agree we need to study the medical benefits, safety, and dosing of marijuana, so that we can use it for difficult-to-manage diseases, such as opiate addiction and chronic pain.
-As more data is gathered due to the more than 30 states who have legalized medical and/or recreational marijuana, we can better assess data such as the effect having more medical marijuana dispensaries has on opioid use.
+Medical marijuana may prove beneficial in dealing with opiate addiction but much more research needs to be done as well.
+As data is gathered from more than 30 states who have legalized medical and/or recreational marijuana, we will better assess data such as the effect having more medical marijuana dispensaries has on opioid use.